publons/ojs_3_plugin/README.md

  - Enable the plugin by going to:  Settings > Website > Plugins > Generic Plugins and ticking "ENABLE" for the "Publons Plugin"
  - Set up correct credentials to post reviews to Publons by going to Settings > Website > Plugins > Generic Plugins and click “CONNECTION” under "Publons Plugin"
    - Enter the Authorization Token of the Publons user who has API access to Publons.
 Authorization Token can be found here: https://publons.com/api/v2 (note: you need to be logged in to see this).
-   - Enter the API key of the journal found on the Publons partner dashboard under 'Integrations'.
+   - Enter the Journal Token provided by Publons
    - __Optional__.
 Add the link to your journal landing page on Publons so users can find more info about this.

 ### Usage